 Princess Charlene of Monaco, 2011

-Charlene Wittstock married Monaco's Prince Albert in an Armani Privé dress, which she called a "masterpiece."
-Roberta Armani told Vogue, “It was such a huge responsibility that we actually made two dresses just in case something happened to one of them."
-According to the publication, the dress took 2,500 hours to make and featured a five-meter-long train adorned with 40,000 Swarovski crystals and 20,000 mother-of-pearl teardrops.
+Charlene Wittstock married Monaco's Prince Albert in an Armani Privé dress, which she herself called a "masterpiece."
+Roberta Armani told Vogue that “it was such a huge responsibility that we actually made two dresses just in case something happened to one of them."
+According to the publication, the dress took over 2,500 hours to create and featured a five-meter-long train adorned with 40,000 Swarovski crystals and 20,000 mother-of-pearl teardrops.

 Stephanie de Lannoy, 2012